physik932/physik932.github.io/content/pages/about.md

 date: 2020-06-07

 ## who
-I live in Denver.
 I like software, hiking, cats, and my beautiful partner, Mack.

 ## what
-I'm a Backend / Platform Senior Engineer learning about DevOps at [Ibotta](www.ibotta.com).
+I'm a Senior Platform Engineer at <a href="http://www.ibotta.com" target=_blank>Ibotta</a>.

 ## where
-- <a href="https://github.com/physik932" target=_blank>GitHub</a>
-- <a href="https://www.linkedin.com/in/rishiysheth/" target=_blank>LinkedIn</a>
+Denver, CO